-Writing will be approached first as a process and "conversation" with the audience (reader) and last as a product.
-Students will learn how to evaluate writing, craft an argument in support of a position that they can defend both in terms of a thesis (essay) and in terms of a defense (written response to questions).
+Students will learn how to evaluate writing, craft an argument in support of a position that they can defend both in terms of a thesis (essay) and in terms of a defense (presentation and Q&A).

 Academic Writing

 The ultimate aim of this course is to introduce students to concepts and foundational skills that will help them successfully write their master's thesis.
 As such, they will: